 You can’t manage everyone the same way.
 People are motivated by different desires.
-This is called adaptive leadership, and it is essential to understand if you want to develop your skill set.

 This is a framework for creating an effective campus visit program.
 It’s short for a reason – it’s just a starting point, a set of fundamentals that help you to measure the creativity and effectiveness of the campus visit process.
 Start here and build from there.
 Remember, you only get one chance to make a first impression!